isobelbutler/Hobby-Page/README.md

 #### 1. Getting images to sit exactly where I wanted on page.
 #### 2. Getting image background to appear transparent.

-I wanted to have faint tire tracks sit behind the text of the kit list to give a bit of interest to the section, and also a bike in the introduction section.
+I wanted to have faint tire tracks sit behind the text of the kit list to give a bit of interest to the section, and a bike in the introduction section.
 I couldn't figure out how to get them to sit outside of the section and not be affected by the padding.
 I researched online and realised I could use absolute positioning to fix them exactly where I wanted.

 I also discovered that rather than editing the bike image to remove the white background, I could use CSS.
 I played with the various *mix-blend-mode* choices and found that multiply made the background nice and transparent.